a5221985/tutorials/Embedded_Systems/embedded_systems_programming_on_arm_cortext_m3_m4_processor.md

 	2. **.bss** doesn't consume any FLASH (unlike **.data** section)
 		1. Just reserve RAM space for **.bss** section just using size & initialize the space to zero
 			1. Typically done in startup code
+		2. It does not have a load address
 	3. Linker helps us determine the final size of **.bss** section
 		1. Obtain size info from linker script symbols